fg-research/website/blog/product/posts/inception-time-epilepsy-recognition.rst

     </p>

     <p>
-    Different wearable devices have been developed for remote real-time monitoring of epileptic patients, offering a less invasive alternative to traditional electroencephalographic (EEG) systems.
+    Different wearable devices have been developed for remote, long-term, real-time monitoring of epileptic patients, offering a more practical and less invasive alternative to traditional electroencephalographic (EEG) systems.
 Deep learning models, such as convolutional neural networks (CNNs) and long short-term memory (LSTM) networks, have been found to be effective at detecting different types of epileptic seizures from wearable device data <a href="#references">[1]</a>.